 Send Us Your Sport Touring Motorcycle Routes!

 Record your ride!
 Convert it to GPX!
 Import that into Google Earth and write about it for this site!
 Your input is invited.
-Post an article!
+Leave a comment!